rinaldilucas/mean-task-manager/README.md

 - SCSS algorithm which uses rem unit to maintain aspect ratio
 - Stylesheets written using BEM methodology
 - Custom SCSS structure to improve reusability
-- Material components are overwritten to support rem unit and improve mobile/table compatibility coding less
+- Material components are overwritten to support the rem unit and improve mobile/table compatibility coding less
 - Improved readability on media queries using include-media library
-- ESlint rules focused on frontend, like keyboard accessibility, ARIA, focus and accessible HTML
+- ESlint rules focused on the frontend, like keyboard accessibility, ARIA, focus and accessible HTML
 - Input validators with multilingual features added
-- Implementation of sass-lint which guarantees the order of css properties, maintaining the writing pattern and avoiding unnecessary code revisions
+- Implementation of sass-lint which guarantees the order of CSS properties, maintaining the writing pattern and avoiding unnecessary code revisions
 - Prettier rules implemented to improve code readability
-- Multiple scripts to facilitate development, builds and deployment
+- Multiple scripts to facilitate development builds and deployment
 - Custom folder structure organized by responsibility
 - Scripts to format, lint, debug, develop, build and deploy
 - And more